Term of the Moment

 Definition: machine learning

-The predominant AI method.
-In the 1980s, AI "expert systems" were programmed like regular data processing applications (if-then-else rules).
+The predominant AI development method.
+In the 1980s, AI systems were programmed more like regular data processing applications (if-then-else rules).
 Today, AI systems use machine learning to "learn by example," which means they are trained on data and in some cases, on all human knowledge (see AI training).
-For other approaches to developing AI systems, see AI types.

 Pattern Recognition